What is an Aktiengesellschaft (AG)? Everything you need to know about the stock company in Germany

 • Application for entry in the commercial register

-As soon as the company has been entered in the commercial register, it officially exists as an AG.
+As soon as the company has been entered into the commercial register, it officially exists as an AG.

 What is the registered capital of the AG?

-Nominal shares (Nennbetragsaktien) are denominated at a certain value, whereby the minimum amount must be one euro and only whole amounts are permitted.
-Individual shares (Stückaktien) are not denominated in a specific amount but represent a fixed portion of the share capital.
+Nennbetragsaktien (nominal shares) are denominated at a certain value, whereby the minimum amount must be one euro, and only whole amounts are permitted.
+Stückaktien (individual shares) are not denominated in a specific amount but represent a fixed portion of the share capital.

 If 100 shares are issued, one share corresponds to one per cent of the value of the company.
-Whether these shares are actually issued as paper certificates or whether no individual securitisation takes place is stipulated in the articles of association of the AG.
+Whether these shares are actually issued as paper certificates or whether no individual securitisation takes place is set out in the articles of association of the AG.

 [BEGIN: Insert an Image between this tag]